Bile Reflux Home Remedies

 - Strawberries, either the whole fruit or an infusion made from the leaves, is another natural remedy for bile reflux.
 It is thought to strengthen the liver and to increase the metabolism.

-It is important to note that like all herbal remedies, those listed above can have interactions with over-the-counter and prescription medications.
-It is definitely a good idea to make your doctor aware of any bile reflux remedy you intend to incorporate into your treatment plan.
+It’s also definitely a good idea to make your doctor aware of any bile reflux remedy you intend to incorporate into your treatment plan.